 We recommend The Mailbox’s secure award-winning car park, just 5 minutes walk away, for Sat Navs enter postcode B1 1RD .
 New Alexandra Theatre customers get an exclusive discounted car parking rate of £6 for 6 hours, saving £4.
-Take your Chip Coin along with your show ticket to the Theatre Shop, in the front foyer of the Suffolk Street Queensway theatre entrance prior to a show starting to get the discount applied to your Chip Coin.
+Take your Chip Coin along with your show ticket to the concierge desk, in the front foyer of the Suffolk Street Queensway theatre entrance at any stage during your visit to get the discount applied to your Chip Coin.

 The NCP New Street Car Park is less than a minute away from the New Alexandra Theatre, for sat navs postcode is B5 4AN and NCP offer a pre-paid parking voucher for theatre customers.
-Simply visit our Theatre Shop before the show to pay a £6 discounted parking rate and eliminate the need to queue for the pay machine at the end of the show.
+Simply visit our concierge desk at any stage during your visit to pay a £6 discounted parking rate and eliminate the need to queue for the pay machine at the end of the show.
 Terms and Conditions apply and vouchers are non refundable.

-Inter City services run from all major towns and cities, including hourly services from London, into Birmingham New Street, which is situated just a 3 minute walk to the Theatre.
+Inter City services run from all major towns and cities, including hourly services from London, into Birmingham New Street.
+Upon arrival at Birmingham New Street station, follow signs for the Station Street exit.
+The New Alexandra Theatre is located just a short 3 minute walk from the station.

 For more information call National Rail Enquiries on 08457 484950 or visit National Rail.

 Most city buses stop within 5 minutes walk from the theatre.
 For further details on timetables call Travelline on 0871 200 22 33 (landline calls charged at 10p per minute) or online via Network West Midlands.